max-dekle/wfh-sentiment-analysis/README.md

-# Analyzing Attitudes Toward Remote Work
+# Work from Home (WFH) Sentiment Analysis

-I created & developed this project alongside three classmates for my Spring 2023 Data Science course.
+I created & developed this project alongside three classmates (Johnny Boustany, Nick Petrocelli, David Lauerman) for my Spring 2023 Data Science course.

-The prevalence of remote work increased massively from the start of the COVID-19 pandemic in 2020, leading many to write about the policies and their experiences with them, both on social media and in the news.
-We investigated whether the sentiments in these writings compare and have changed over time.
-Previously, many businesses began to accommodate work-from-home policies in order to comply with social distancing guidelines.
-However, recently, some companies have been advocating for a return to the office, despite pushback from their employees.
+The prevalence of remote work has increased substantially since the start of the COVID-19 pandemic in 2020, and as a result many articles have been written about it across a variety of sources.
+We investigated how the sentiments in these writings compare both across sources and time.
+Initially, many businesses began to accommodate work-from-home policies in order to comply with social distancing guidelines.
+However, as of late, many companies have been advocating for return to office employment schemes, despite pushback from their employees.
 Therefore, we wanted to analyze a diverse set of opinions to see if this was actually true – is remote work really on the decline, or is it here to stay?

 *The interactive D3.js web app is live here: https://max-dekle.github.io/wfh-sentiment-analysis/*